dwhiffing/fury/content/warsaw/bg/navy/body.md

 **[Pauk
 Class](http://russianships.info/eng/warships/project_12412.htm)** These
-two ships, based on the Tarantul class hull were transferred from the Soviet Black Sea Fleet in ’89 and ’92.
-They are more modern with improved weapons and sensors but do the same job ast the Poti class.
+two ships, based on the Tarantul class hull were transferred from the Soviet Black Sea Fleet in 1989 and 1992.
+They are more modern with improved weapons and sensors but do the same job as the Poti class.

 | Class | Pennant | Name       | Status | Remarks        |
 | ----- | ------- | ---------- | ------ | -------------- |